-Taoiseach expresses condolences to family of Japanese man killed in Dundalk attack
+Taoiseach Leo Varadkar has expressed his condolences to the family of a Japanese man killed in an attack in Dundalk.

 Yosuke Sasaki (24) was stabbed to death in Dundalk shortly before 9am on Wednesday.
 An 18-year-old man appeared at Dundalk District Court at 6.50pm on Thursday accused of his murder.

 Two Irish men were injured the same day in incidents in the town that have been linked to Mr Sasaki’s killing.

 "I want to express my condolences, particularly to the family of the man from Japan who was killed in the attack," the Taoiseach said during a visit to Hungary.